w3c-ccg/vc-ed-use-cases/.github/ISSUE_TEMPLATE/use-case-template.md

 ## Tags

-select any of the below that apply and/or add your own at the bottom:
+Select any of the below that apply and/or add your own at the bottom.

 - [ ] issuer-to-subject
 - [ ] subject-to-relying-party